dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1699: Disabled individuals contribute uniquely to society.
+### T1699: People with disabilities have unique contributions and experiences.

 |Support|
 |---|